Writing an obituary and announcing a death

 Writing an obituary for a loved one can be difficult.
-You may choose to announce the death by way of a newspaper notice.
+We can offer offer helpful advise.

 Dressing the deceased

 It has become popular to dress the deceased in attire that reflects a personal passion.
 This might be a hobby, occasion or achievement.
 Examples are wedding dresses, football strips, military uniforms, or motorbike leathers.
 You are also welcome to bring in your loved one’s make-up, perfume, or aftershave.

 Carrying the coffin